kristianmandrup/ember-validations-cli/README.md

   "install": "bower install"
 ```

+This should install the dependencies listed in the `bower.json` file of this addon (named `"dummy"` for this reason!)

 If this for some reason doesn't work or you want to install manually:

 Try `bower install kristianmandrup/ember-easyform.git#master --save-dev`